I knew John Thawley longer than I have known my youngest brother; we were friends for 54 years.

 His love of coffee demanded that Illy Espresso be delivered to his door in nitrogen-sealed cans and brewed with his $8,000 expresso machine.

 He taught me to think big, reach high and never sell myself short.
 He also taught me to play Strawberry Fields Forever.
+I will miss him for the rest of my life.

 This is a few of John’s friends at dinner after his memorial.
 The memorial had “Standing Room Only.”
 He would have loved it.